Programme

 Prof. Xiang ZHANG, President and Vice–Chancellor, The University of Hong Kong (Hong Kong, China) Speakers

-- Prof. Brad MACKAY, Deputy Principal & Vice Principal, University of St. Andrews (UK)
+- Prof. Brad MACKAY, Deputy Principal & Vice Principal, University of St. Andrews (U.K.)

 - Prof. Lily KONG, President, Singapore Management University (Singapore)